ibm-cloud-docs/app-configuration/ac-integrate-sdk-go.md

 ```
 {: codeblock}

-   where,
-   - PersistentCacheDirectory: Absolute path to a directory which has read and write permission for the user.
-The SDK will create a file - `AppConfiguration.json` in the specified directory, and it will be used as the persistent cache to store the {{site.data.keyword.appconfig_short}} service information.
+Where `PersistentCacheDirectory` is the absolute path to a directory that has read and write permission for the user.
+The SDK creates a file `AppConfiguration.json` in the specified directory, and it is used as the persistent cache to store the {{site.data.keyword.appconfig_short}} service information.

-When persistent cache is enabled, the SDK will keep the last known good configuration at the persistent cache.
-In the case of the {{site.data.keyword.appconfig_short}} server being unreachable, the latest configurations at the persistent cache is loaded to the application to continue working.
+When persistent cache is enabled, the SDK keeps the last known good configuration at the persistent cache.
+If the {{site.data.keyword.appconfig_short}} server is unreachable, the latest configurations at the persistent cache are loaded to the application to continue working.

 ### Offline options
 {: #ac-go-offline}